Coopersmith Career Consulting | Evaluated Learning Experience

 November 2015 - Present.

-Introduction to Chemistry covers a variety of subjects that relate to the study of matter.
-The course deals with the impact of chemistry on daily lives.
-It focuses on the relationship of matter and energy and the structure of subatomic particles, atoms and molecules, which are the building blocks of matter.
-The course also focuses on compounds, bonds and chemical reactions and the characteristics of various types of molecules, such as acids, bases and organic compounds.
+Introduction to Chemistry covers a variety of subjects related to the study of matter.
+Instruction deals with the impact of chemistry on daily lives and focuses on the relationship of matter and energy and the structure of subatomic particles, atoms and molecules (the building blocks of matter).
+Topics include: compounds, bonds and chemical reactions and the characteristics of various types of molecules, such as acids, bases and organic compounds.
 Because it is anticipated that most Coopersmith students taking this course are doing so as part of preparation for a career in a healthcare-related field, the course has been designed to focus on knowledge and skills necessary for those entering health-related careers.
-The course uses a self-study format and asks students to prepare for the proficiency exam by completing a course of study that includes reading assignments and video assignments as presented in the course syllabus.
+The course uses a self-study format and asks students to prepare for a proficiency exam by completing a course of study that includes reading assignments and video assignments as presented in the course syllabus.

-In the lower division baccalaureate/associate degree category, 3 semester hours in general science or chemistry (11/15).
+In the lower division baccalaureate/associate degree category, 3 semester hours in general science or Chemistry (11/15) (1/20 revalidation).